SchokiCoder/book_modern_c/src/2_typesnvars.md

 If you just need to store a number within a range of 0 to 100 then there is really no issue most of the time with any kind of integer.
 Now what happens if you need to store numbers as big as 2147483648?

 ```c
 int a = 2147483648;
 ```

 I compiled and ran this and "a" was actually -2147483648.
 This is because `int` does not support this value and so it had to endure an integer overflow.
-This means i added a value to "a" that is too high and as a result the variable flipped it's value on the head.
+This means i added a value to "a" that is too high and as a result the variable flipped its value on the head.
 This is because of the way integers are represented in memory and i will demonstrate it with an 8-bit value instead of an integer, because it has 32-bit in the case of my machine.